TianyiKong0117/ai-decision-making-journey/README.md

 # AI-assisted Crowd Prediction - Movie Rating Project

-Goal: Build my first AI-assisted decision-making mini project within 3 weeks.
+Goal: Build my first AI-assisted decision-making mini project.

 I am starting from a fundamental level in coding and applied AI work.
 This repository will record every step of the process, **including failures and ugly drafts**.